aazaff/teachPaleobiology/README.md

 ### Acknowledgments

 This course and all of its publically available content is funded by the University of Wisconsin - Madison and the [National Science Foundation](http://www.nsf.gov/).
-Our intention is to leverage the [Paleobiology Database](www.paleobiodb.org) as part of the NSF Geoinformatics grant 0949416 (supplement) initiative for enchanging geoscience education.
+Our intention is to leverage the [Paleobiology Database](www.paleobiodb.org) as part of the NSF Geoinformatics grant 0949416 (supplement) initiative for enhancing geoscience education.

 Several of the lab materials used in this repository were modified from materials created by [Matt E. Clapham](http://people.ucsc.edu/~mclapham/) at the University of Santa Cruz.